MalteHerrmann/ResearchTendermint/README.md

 *Finite state machines*: <br>
-A finite state machine cannot describe continuous state changes, but rather describes a finite amount of possible states (e.g. unlike water levels in a pool or very simply the length of a line).
+A finite state machine cannot describe continuous state changes, but rather describes a finite amount of possible states.
-[[She11]](https://blog.markshead.com/869/state-machines-computer-science/).
+There are discrete transitions between the states of the machine [[She11]](https://blog.markshead.com/869/state-machines-computer-science/).

 *Deterministic state machines*: <br>